 11.1 Grades for all courses appear on transcripts as letter grades and per cent grades.

-11.2 Gradation of Academic Distinctions used by the Royal Military College of Canada is shown in Table 11-1.
+11.2 Gradation of Academic Distinctions used by the RMC of Canada is shown in Table 11-1.

 Table 11-1 Conversion Table of Academic Standing